reflectoring/reflectoring.github.io/_posts/2020-11-05-spring-boot-12-factor-app.md

 Today's frameworks and methods already adhere to many of these principles by design, while some are supported by running the applications inside containers.

 Spring Boot is a popular framework for building microservice applications.
-In this article, we will check how a Spring Boot application can adhere to the twelve factors and what we have to do for that.
+In this article, we will look at the changes required to make a Spring Boot application adhere to the twelve factors.

 ## Goals of the Twelve Factors
 A common theme running through all the twelve principles is making the application portable to meet the demands of a dynamic environment provisioning typical of cloud platforms.
 The goals of the Twelve-Factor App as asserted in the [documentation](https://12factor.net) are: